Add-on Field Trips

 EVENING Black Rail Survey Trip $50.00/person

 Assist with a salt marsh banding operation in Cameron Parish using rope pulls and spotlights!
-Target species is Black Rail, which has been flushed and banded during the previous YRARF Evening Black Rail Survey trips.
-The number of participants is limited to 8 per evening and registration fee goes to support Audubon Louisiana banding projects, including these.
+Target species is Black Rail, which has been flushed and banded during previous YRARF Evening Black Rail Survey trips.
+The number of participants is limited to 8 per evening and registration your fee goes to support Audubon Louisiana banding projects, including these.
 Note that this activity is AFTER DARK in a coastal salt marsh.
 This trip will be strenuous.
 Walking in salt marsh can be extremely hard especially in the dark; the ground is uneven with holes, vegetation is thick and knee-deep or deeper, and it is wet.
 We encourage participants to bring their own headlamps.
 During previous banding efforts, groups have walked about half a mile or more to flush a handful of rails.
 There are no standing, sitting, or side-viewing areas – to see the rails you have to participate with the drag in the marsh and keep up with the group.
 There is no other way to join the group except by participating on the drag.
 It can be buggy = MOSQUITOES!
+Lots of them.
 See also how Weather Contingency Plan may affect this trip.
 Minimum number of participants to make this trip a go is 4.
 If full then please ask to be on the Wait List.
 It is not uncommon for participants to have a change of heart after they fully consider how strenuous this trip can be.